A method of analyzing tumors could inform response to immunotherapies.

 One example comes from the concept of immune “checkpoints,” which are signaling mechanisms between cells that, in normal circumstances, regulate healthy immune function.
 Some cancers interfere with this checkpoint signaling to avoid being recognized and attacked by the immune system.
 With that in mind, scientists developed certain immunotherapies that disrupt those signaling malfunctions by “putting the brakes” on specific proteins such as CTLA-4, PD-1 and PD-L1, thereby freeing the immune system to fight against certain types of cancer that those proteins are involved in.
 These treatments have been shown to fight diseases including lung cancers, melanoma, Merkel cell carcinoma and bladder cancer.

-While results can be remarkable, just 20 to 40 percent of patients respond to immunotherapies.
+While results can be remarkable, response rate to immunotherapy can vary widely.
 That’s why it’s important for researchers to better understand each patient’s immune system and identify biomarkers and molecular characteristics of a patient’s cancer that indicate whether he or she would be a good candidate to receive immunotherapy.
 Often, cancer patients don’t have the luxury of time to see if a therapy works, so knowing whether a treatment could be effective beforehand could save lives.
 Additionally, identifying the largest group of patients who are likely to benefit from a therapy with minimal safety risks allows resources to be used more effectively.

 Sizing Up Tumors